A more recent and more detailed page on this program is available here. This page is maintained strictly for historic purposes.

 The Senior Citizens’ Home Repair and Improvement Program is a loan and grant program that provides financial assistance to help seniors make home safety and accessibility improvements to their properties.
 Funding is not exclusively for improving home access (it is also to prevent disrepair of the home).
 However, funding can be used for modifications such as wheelchair ramps and stair-lifts as well as bathroom modifications to increase independence and prevent injury.

-Did You Know?
 Elderly D.C. residents can receive estimates for home access and safety improvements free of charge.
-For bathroom modifications, click here.
+For bathroom modifications, click below.
 For staircase access, click here.